 Just about all tablets with 7-inch screens run Google’s Android OS, or an OS based on it, as is the case with the Amazon Fire tablets.
 Those thinking about a Windows or iOS device will need to choose something larger.

 The rise of the large smartphones often called phablets has cut into the demand for small tablets.
-Those who have — or are considering buying — devices like the 5.7-inch Samsung Galaxy Note5 or the 5.5-inch Apple iPhone 6 Plus might consider if they have a need for a small tablet too.
+Those who have — or are considering buying — devices like the 5.9-inch Google Pixel XL or the 5.5-inch Apple iPhone 7 Plus might consider if they have a need for a small tablet too.

 Mid-size tablets are trying to offer the best of both worlds: they are close to the portability of smaller models but with screens large enough to be productive.
-Prices for these range widely; while the Lenovo TAB 2 A8-50 is just $129, they more typically sell for between $200 and $300.
+Prices for these range widely, from $80 to $300.